parin541/Java-Ec2/README.md

 	ex. awsdemo/Dockerfile

-3. Add Docker command in as Dockerfile.
+3. Add Docker command in as Dockerfile as below

-FROM openjdk:11              // It wi
+FROM openjdk:11              // It will insall automatic Open JDK 11

 ARG JAR_FILE=target/*.jar

-COPY ${JAR_FILE} app.jar
+COPY ${JAR_FILE} app.jar       //It will copy the jar file from target directory

 ENTRYPOINT ["java","-jar","/app.jar"]                  // It will start applcation